 Evaluating your gums – your gums and the bone underneath your teeth will be carefully checked to ensure that no problems or diseases are developing.

-Screening for oral cancer – Dr. Johnston will check for signs on your mouth, tongue, throat, gums, and even the neck.
+Screening for oral cancer – the doctor will check for signs on your mouth, tongue, throat, gums, and even the neck.

 X-rays – these will allow the dentist to check inside your jaw bone and teeth for such things as bone loss, problems with development, teeth in the wrong position, tumors, abscesses, decay and any other hidden problems.